 In recording sound around the clock, the hydrophone presents scientists with a dilemma: too much data.
 It would take a dozen lifetimes to thoroughly analyze every bit of recorded audio.
-So Daniel’s job was to use TensorFlow, Google’s open-source machine learning tool, to do the tedious work of parsing through the audio files and identifying whale calls in a matter of days, instead of years.
+So Daniel’s job was to use TensorFlow, Google’s open-source AI tool, to do the tedious work of parsing through the audio files and identifying whale communications in a matter of days, instead of years.

-Daniel arrived at his internship having never used TensorFlow, but he was good at math, and at its core, that’s all machine learning is: a series of algorithms that analyze data and learn to recognize patterns.
+Daniel arrived at his internship having never used TensorFlow, but he was good at math, and at its core, that’s all AI is: a series of algorithms that analyze data and learn to recognize patterns.

 Blue and fin whales are some of the loudest animals on earth.
 Their low-frequency calls can travel across long stretches of ocean, making them excellent candidates for study.
 MBARI’s hydrophone can hear whales up to 500 kilometers away.

 The sound waves recorded by the hydrophone have to be converted into visual data in the form of a spectrogram, a map of sound over time.
 Daniel feeds those spectrograms into the TensorFlow model to teach it what both blue and fin whale communication calls look like.
 Like a puppy being house-trained, AI models learn by repetition.
 The more examples Daniel feeds into it, the more accurate the model becomes.
 All told, Daniel trained the TensorFlow model with over 18,000 examples of isolated whale calls.

 AI is just getting the computer to be able to pick up patterns.

 Over time, Daniel was able to teach TensorFlow to identify whale calls with an accuracy of 98.05 percent.
 The model can differentiate between a blue whale and a fin whale, help confirm what time of day each call happened, how loud it was, and how long it lasted.